Produce. Perform. Inspire.

 Whether on stage or behind the scenes, prepare for countless careers in the world of theatre.
 Actor, director, and playwright, of course.
 But also, drama teacher, professional designer, stage manager, theatre critic, and more.

 Theatre is storytelling, and there’s no greater story to tell than God’s story.
-Elevate your performance and explore your talent with a B.A. degree in musical theatre.
+Elevate your performance and explore your talent with a Bachelor of Arts in Theatre with a concentration in musical theatre.

 Experience Learning as You Explore Your Craft

-Tour, Perform, Minister – Welcome to Act Two
+Tour, Perform, Minister – Welcome to Act II

 In-Class Learning, Meet Real-World Experience

 Where better to complete your required theatre internships than one of Greenville’s renowned venues?
-Options abound at the Applied Theatre Center of Greenville, Warehouse Theatre, Center Stage, and the Greenville Little Theatre (just to name a few!)
+Options abound at the Applied Theatre Center of Greenville, Warehouse Theatre, and Center Stage! (just to name a few!)

 Festivals and Competitions